Threadstone-Wiki/Threadstone-Wiki/pages/falling-block/falling-block-entity.md

 The falling block will then arrive right on top of the block 36 of the slabs, so it will be on ground and inside block 36.

+# Duplication

+## Savestates

+In 1.12 falling block entities can be duplicated using [savestates](../chunk/savestate.md).
+However the duplicated falling blocks will have the exact same UUID as the original falling blocks, which may render some of them [invisible](../chunk/savestate.md#duplicated-entity-uuids).

+## End Portal Duping
+One can use end portals to place down a falling block, while still keeping the falling blocks.
+This is discussed in the video [What to do with your falling blocks from 1.12 after updating to 1.18, at 3:16](https://www.youtube.com/watch?v=l9aw_Db_4q4&t=196s).
+It works both in 1.12 and in recent versions.
+A server that has already updated to recent versions and which has end portal frame items and an unobtainable falling block can re-use the unobtainable falling block infinitely many times.